 Students working towards a degree in Acting will have numerous opportunities to gain experience in theatre performance and production in areas tailored to fit their desired career goals.
 With eight main-stage plays produced each academic year, students will have ample opportunity to gain hands-on experience with the production process.

 The Acting Pre-Major is open enrollment for any student interested in being accepted into the BFA Acting Program.
-In order to track progress through the program and to provide appropriate mentorship, students who wish to declare the major must meet with faculty and academic advisors and submit the Acting Pre-Major declaration paperwork to the TMA Office (D581 HFAC, 801-422-6645).
+In order to track progress through the program and to provide appropriate mentorship, students who wish to declare the major must meet with faculty and academic advisors and submit the Pre-Acting Declaration Packet to the TMA Office (D581 HFAC, 801-422-6645).
 Students must be declared majors before their first proficiency.
 Questions regarding this process may be directed to the TMA front desk or faculty advisors (see packet for contact information).
 A list of required courses is given on the Major Academic Plan (MAP) summary for BFA in Acting.

 Applying to the Program